 Wells Fargo Scholarship Program for People With Disabilities

 The Wells Fargo Scholarship Program for People with Disabilities is designed to help people with disabilities obtain the education or training necessary to succeed in the career path of their choice.

 To qualify, applicants must have an identified disability and a minimum 3.0 GPA.
 Applicants must be a high school senior or graduate who plans to enroll, or is already enrolled, at an accredited two-year or four-year college or university.
 Applicants can pursue full-time or half-time study.
 Scholarships are also renewable.

-Previously, Wells Fargo accepted online applications through Nov.
-28 or until 700 applications had been submitted.
+Wells Fargo will accept online applications through Feb.
+18 or until 700 applications have been submitted.
 If the program is currently closed, you can choose to be notified when it reopens.

 Amount: $2,500 for full-time study and $1,250 for half-time study

 Scholarships for physical disabilities

 The following scholarships are available to students with physical disabilities.
 That can include past or present mobility, dexterity or stamina issues.
 This section does not include blindness or deafness — those are covered under visual and hearing impairment, respectively.

 This scholarship funds up to two $500 awards each year.
 Applicants must be in their final year of high school or enrolled at the graduate or undergraduate level.
 Applicants must submit an essay and a visual poem (combined total of 500 to 1,000 words) on the theme of overcoming personal challenges.
 Applicants must also maintain a GPA of 3.0 or higher.